Ved2604/irly_assignment/README.md

 The Book Management API is a RESTful API built using NestJS, a progressive Node.js framework, and Prisma as the ORM for interacting with a SQL database.
 This API provides endpoints for performing CRUD (Create, Read, Update, Delete) operations on books.

-Deployment link <a href="https://irly-assignment.onrender.com/books"> Live link </a>
+Deployment link <a href="https://irly-assignment.onrender.com/books"> https://irly-assignment.onrender.com/books </a>

+Use this link to test the api on Postman.

 ## Tech Stack used